DanMungai1/Dan_Mungai_WritinghubAfrica/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "What I'm up to lately" # leave blank to exclude
+title: "What we are about" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  Cultures clash as I adjust to the challenges of life in Paris while juggling my career, new friendships, and love life.
-Here is how to catch up with me lately!
+  Most of students and young scientists leave higher learning institutions with minimal to none skills in research.
+The objective of this academic company is to bring such graduates to speed on matters research and data analysis
 show_outro: true
 outro: |
-  <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/)!
+  <i class="fas fa-mug-hot pr2"></i>If our company assisted you [Support us so that we can reach many that are needy](https://ko-fi.com/)!
 ---

 ** index doesn't contain a body, just front matter above.